Songkran (Thailand): In historical records

+Practices

 The Songkran celebration is rich with symbolic traditions.
 Mornings begin with merit-making.
 Visiting local temples and offering food to the Buddhist monks is commonly practiced.
 On this specific occasion, performing water pouring on Buddha statues and the young and elderly is a traditional ritual, representing purification and the washing away of one's sins and bad luck.
 As a festival of unity, people who have moved away usually return home to their loved ones and elders.
 Paying reverence to ancestors is an important part of Songkran tradition.

-The holiday is known for its water festival.
+The holiday is known for its Water Festival.
 Major streets are closed to traffic, and are used as arenas for water fights.
 Celebrants, young and old, participate in this tradition by splashing water on each other.
-Traditional parades are held and in some venues "Lady Songkran" or "Miss Songkran" is crowned. where contestants are clothed in traditional Thai dress.
+Traditional parades are held and in some venues "Lady Songkran" or "Miss Songkran" is crowned, where contestants are clothed in traditional Thai dress.
+For the general public, floral shirt or Hawaiian shirt is a popular clothing item worn during this festival.

-In Thailand
+In 2024, UNESCO certified Songkran as part of humanity's intangible cultural heritage list.